 * Stored in any combination of these methods

 Electric fences and bear-resistant containers must meet specific requirements.
 Coolers, pop-up campers, tents, backpacks and plastic boxes are NOT considered bear resistant.
 An equipment loan program offers a limited number of bear resistant panniers, backpacker food tubes and rope/pulley hoisting systems.
-Contact one of the Ranger District offices that manage the Bob Marshall Wilderness Complex for more information about fence and container requirements, the loan program, and other special order requirements.
+Contact one of the Ranger District offices that manage these Wilderness Areas for more information about fence and container requirements, the loan program, and other special order requirements.

 The following are prohibited in the Great Bear Wilderness and apply to all stock users: